-In response to the identified material weaknesses, we have implemented the following measures to address the material weaknesses that have been identified, including (i) participating in trainings and seminars provided by professional services firms on a regular basis, (ii) providing internal training to our current accounting team on U.S. GAAP knowledge, (iii)hiring a new reporting officer and an additional financial reporting manager with experience in U.S. GAAP accounting and SEC reporting to lead accounting and financial reporting matters, (iv) setting up a systematic accounting manual for U.S. GAAP and financial closing process and (v) setting up internal control framework.
-We are also in the process of implementing the following measures, including (i) perform self-assessment of internal control effectiveness on a continuous basis, and (ii) engaging professional service companies to help implement SOX 404 compliance together with the establishment of internal audit function.
+In response to the identified material weaknesses, we have implemented the following measures to address the material weaknesses previously identified, including (i) participating in training and seminars provided by professional services firms, (ii) providing internal training to our accounting team on U.S. GAAP knowledge and standard updates, (iii) setting up a systematic accounting manual for U.S. GAAP and the financial closing process and (iv) implementing updated internal control framework.
+We are also in the process of implementing the following measures, including (i) monitoring internal control effectiveness on a continuous basis, and (ii) engaging professional service companies to help implement SOX 404 compliance together with the establishment of an internal audit function.